Navigation

 In previous versions, the combination Alt + Right Arrow would end the current questionnaire or file.
 Because this combination is now commonly used in web browsing we added a shift key to the combination to avoid accidental endings.

 Some item types that involve videos and or HTML may require that you first click on the outer border of the MediaLab space in order to use the secret keys.
 This is because the Windows Media Player and Internet Explorer engines will sometimes intercept keystrokes and won't share them with MediaLab.
-For the same reason, the spacebar may cause a video to pause rather than causing MediaLab to continue to the next item.
+For the same reason, the space bar may cause a video to pause rather than causing MediaLab to continue to the next item.
 In any case, a click on the outer border will return keystroke input to MediaLab if and when this happens.

-The StatusBar is displayed at the bottom of the main MediaLab window.
+The Status Bar is displayed at the bottom of the main MediaLab window.
 Allows you to view some convenient information about the experimental session.
 The first cell in the status bar displays information about current activities and when nothing else is going on, it displays the name of the last experiment run during the current session.
 The next cell displays the last Subject ID and Condition run during the current session.
 The next two cells display the current date and time.
-Can be hidden with option on the Tools menu.